wavemaker/docs/learn/react-native/chart-tooltips.md

 ## Configuring Chart Tooltip

+When using Tooltip, you can use any one of the following.

-You can customize the default Tooltip that is rendered with the Chart widget or create a new Tooltip for a Chart as required.
+- customize the default Tooltip that is rendered with the Chart widget
+- create a new Tooltip for a Chart as required.

 ## Customizing the Default Tooltip